TheAgilityCollective/DNA/_docs/conflict-handling.md

 The way we deal with conflict is really important - some conflicts are healthy and productive and drive improvement - other conflicts are ugly and political and suck the soul out of the culture.
 We obviously want more of the former and less of the latter!

-Conflict handling gets a bit tricky with organizations like the collective, with everything bottom-up and no managers.
+Conflict handling gets a bit tricky with organizations like the Collective, with everything bottom-up and no managers.

 Inspired by the book [Reinventing Organizations](http://www.reinventingorganizations.com), we've learned that self-organization at scale really needs an explicit conflict handling strategy, a simple process that everyone needs to be bought into.